ghurel-rh/servicemesh-2-rhsso-examples/approach_1/README.md

 The created `RequestAuthentication` object tells Istio that only JWT tokens issued by our RHSSO will be used to authenticate/authorize user requests for `bookinfo`.

-The created `AuthenticationPolicy` object tells that the JWT token, to be valid, must be issued by our RHSSO and for any user with email address matching `shadowman@redhat.com` or `another@email.com`.
+The created `AuthenticationPolicy` object tells that the JWT token, to be valid, must be issued by our RHSSO and for any user with email address matching `shadowman@redhat.com` or `another@email.com` (see [Istio conditions page](https://istio.io/latest/docs/reference/config/security/conditions/) for more example of conditions).
 During prerequisites phase, we created a user `localuser` inside RHSSO, and this user has the address `shadowman@redhat.com`.

 ## Access bookinfo

-First, ensure that you cannot access anymore the `bookinfo` application:
+First, ensure that you cannot access anymore the `bookinfo` application (it might take a few seconds for the changes to apply):
 ```
 $ export GATEWAY_URL=$(oc -n istio-system get route istio-ingressgateway -o jsonpath='{.spec.host}')
 $ curl -I http://$GATEWAY_URL/productpage